-Approval Signatures: When the final draft is completed, the student obtains signatures on the approval page of all of the members of the committee.
-If there is a disagreement within the committee concerning the acceptability of the thesis, the approving signatures of a majority of the committee will be sufficient.
+Approval Signatures - When the final draft is completed, the student obtains signatures on the approval page of all of the members of the committee.
+If there is a disagreement within the committee concerning the acceptability of the work, the approving signatures of a majority of the committee will be sufficient.
 Nonavailability of one member of the committee is not an adequate reason for acceptance of signatures by less than the full committee.
 No changes or additions will be allowed after the final signatures have been obtained.

 The title/approval page may be photocopied onto the correct paper stock; however, the signatures must be original.
 Photocopied signatures are not acceptable for binding or microfilming.
 The signatures must be in black ink.
 The student should arrange for at least three original title pages to be signed by the committee members.
-One original is submitted to the bookstore with the thesis or project; the other originals may be used as the student's personal copy or for the departmental copy, if required.
+One original is submitted to the bookstore with the dissertation, thesis or project; the other originals may be used

-2. University Thesis Reader: The thesis is ready for review by the university thesis reader after the faculty have signed off and the thesis has been produced in its final form.
-One unbound copy of the thesis including the original approval page is taken to the Graduate Studies Office for review by the thesis reader for conformity to all-university format guidelines.
-The thesis submitted to the Graduate Studies Office for review may be photocopied or printed on plain, unlined, white paper; however, the title/approval page should be on the correct paper stock.
+- as the student's personal copy or for the departmental copy, if required. - 2.
+University Thesis/Dissertation Reader The dissertation or thesis is ready for review by the university reader after the faculty have signed off and the work has been produced in its final form.
+One unbound copy of the dissertation or thesis including the original approval page is taken to the Graduate Studies Office for review by the reader for conformity to all-university format guidelines.
+The dissertation or thesis submitted to the Graduate Studies Office for review may be photocopied or printed on plain, unlined, white paper; however, the title/approval page should be on the correct paper stock.
 The student will be notified of any revisions or corrections that need to be made.
-Final approval on format is given by the thesis reader on the "Thesis Approval Form" that is submitted with the thesis.
-The form is available in the Graduate Studies Office or on the website.

-3. Binding and Microfilming: The student takes the approved copy of the thesis, the signed title and approval page, and the signed Thesis Approval Form to the campus bookstore and pays the appropriate fees (approximately \$200 plus \$80 if copyright is desired).
-The bookstore arranges for the binding of the thesis by a local bindery and other services by University Microfilms International (UMI).
-Once submitted and receipted, the thesis may not be withdrawn by the student from the campus bookstore.
-The campus bookstore sends the approved original (including the original signed approval page) to University Microfilms International for filming and publication of the abstract, and upon its return sends it to the bindery.

-An agreement is completed for UMI to publish the abstract in Masters Abstracts, prepare a microfilm negative, and sell microfilm, photocopies and papers in electronic format to interested scholars.
-Arrangements for copyrighting are also possible through UMI.

-- 4. Notification of Thesis Completion: The grade for the thesis is reported in the usual manner to the registrar by the appropriate faculty.
+Final approval on format is given by the reader on the "Thesis/Dissertation Approval Form" that is submitted with the work.
+The form is available in the Graduate Studies Office or on the website. - 3.
+Binding and Microfilming The student takes the approved copy of the thesis or dissertation, the signed title and approval page, and the signed Thesis/Dissertation Approval Form to the campus bookstore and pays the appropriate fees (approximately \$200 plus \$80 if copyright is desired).
+The bookstore arranges for the binding by a local bindery and other services by University Microfilms International (UMI).
+Once submitted and receipted, the work may not be withdrawn by the student from the campus bookstore.
+The campus bookstore sends the approved original (including the original signed approval page) to University Microfilms International for filming and publication of the abstract, and upon its return sends it to the bindery. - An agreement is completed for UMI to publish the abstract in University Microfilms International Journal, prepare a microfilm negative, and sell microfilm, photocopies and papers in electronic format to interested scholars.
+Arrangements for copyrighting are also possible through UMI. - 4.
+Notification of Thesis/Dissertation Completion The grade for the dissertation or thesis is reported in the usual manner to the registrar by the appropriate faculty.
 The bookstore notifies the Graduate Studies Office that the approved thesis has been deposited, the fees paid, and the agreement for microfilming and publication of the abstract completed by the student. - 5.
-Depositing of Thesis in Library: When the thesis is returned by the bindery, the bound copy is sent by the university bookstore to the library for circulation.
+Depositing of Dissertation or Thesis in Library When the dissertation or thesis is returned by the bindery, the bound copy is sent by the university bookstore to the library for circulation.
 One set of the slides or separately mounted illustrative material is housed with the bound copy.